+The organisational structure consists of two levels: the Governing Body and the Senior Leadership Team (SLT).
+The aim of the management structure is to devolve responsibility and encourage involvement in decision-making at all levels.
+The Governors are responsible for setting general policy, adopting an annual plan and budget, monitoring the Academy by the use of budgets and making major decisions about the direction of the Academy, capital expenditure and senior staff appointments.
 The Senior Leadership Team includes the Principal, Head of School, Business Manager, Office Manager/Clerk and HLTA representative.
 This team is responsible for the day-to-day operation of the Academy, in particular organising the teaching staff, facilities and students.